zk2275/p8105_hw2_zk2275/Homework2.md

 From the data set, it could be concluded that 479 participants in total were recruited, among which 479 participants met the criteria, and 93 develop MCI.
-After the participants who do not meet the criteria are removed, the average baseline age is 65.03, and 30% of women in the study are APOE4 carriers.
+After the participants who do not meet the criteria are removed, the average baseline age is 65.03, and NaN% of women in the study are APOE4 carriers.

-Similarly, import, clean, and tidy the dataset of longitudinally observed biomarker values.
+### Similarly, import, clean, and tidy the dataset of longitudinally observed biomarker values.

 ``` r
 mci_amyloid_df =